 ensuring the contents remain below the brim when the filled open bottle is held by hand;

-accommodating the properties of the content (e.g. specific gravity); and
+accommodating the properties of the content (for example, specific gravity); and

 accommodating the wide variety possible in the bottle design and format.

 B-2.2 Accordingly N and B shall be agreed to between the purchaser and supplier.